Objectives and Structure

 What our students can expect:

-- To consolidate and further develop their knowledge in the field of business administration with an international focus
+- To gain basic knowledge of business administration from an international perspective

 - To combine theory with practice at the partner company

 - To obtain inter-cultural competencies, especially during their mandatory semester abroad